Part 3 – Leaving the Cage Behind

 Until the time came when I could no longer look away.

-The unravelling sparked by my mum’s death shattered that illusion.
-I could finally see nothing in my relationship was going to change unless I changed it.
-My husband was unwilling—and I now believe, unable—to admit we were not meant to be together in the way we imagined when we were barely more than children.
+The unravelling sparked by my Mum’s death shattered that illusion.
+I could finally see that nothing in my relationship was going to change unless I changed it.
+My husband was unwilling, and I now believe unable, to admit we were not meant to be together in the way we imagined when we were barely more than children.
 I asked him to let me go.
 He said nothing.

 It took me far too long to understand that his silence was his answer.